 - April to May – dry, clear skies, no rain

-The Port of Pemba in northern Mozambique is the access point for Quirimbas Archipelago with 12 islands and 20 coralline outcrops.
+The Port of Pemba in northern Mozambique is the access point for Quirimbas Archipelago with 12 isolated islands and 20 coralline outcrops.
 Pemba is the capital of Cabo Delgado Province.
 There are remote lodges on the archipelago, but getting to them is costly and difficult.
-Local tour operators are more than willing to handle the logistics and plan pricey all-inclusive luxury holidays.
+Local tour operators are willing to handle the logistics and plan luxury, all-inclusive holidays.

-I wanted to keep swimming, but the others thought we should go back.
-We said goodbye to Inhaca and headed for Maputo.
-Tropical storms develop quickly in Maputo Bay, and thunderstorms with lightning, wind, and heavy rain were on the way.
+I wanted to keep swimming, but the others thought we should go.
+We said goodbye to Inhaca and headed back to Maputo.
+Tropical storms develop quickly, and thunderstorms with thunder, lightning, wind, and heavy rain were on the way.

-As if our day hadn’t been indulgent enough, pastries were waiting for us on the boat!
-Some in the group sang their humorous versions of African and German songs.
-The only song left uncovered was Whiskey Leave Me Alone!
-The warm sun and swaying catamaran made us feel sleepy, and several of us fell asleep on the deck.
+As if our day hadn’t been indulgent enough, freshly baked pastries were waiting on the boat!
+Some in the group sang humorous versions of African and German songs.
+The only one left unsung was Whiskey Leave Me Alone!
+The warm sun and swaying catamaran made us sleepy, and several fell asleep on the deck.

-Getting stuck in a sand bank isn’t unusual in Maputo Bay.
-When it happens, boats have to wait until the tide rises to get free, and this can involve as long as a six-hour wait!
+Getting stuck in a sandbank isn’t unusual in Maputo Bay.
+When it happens, boats wait until the tide rises to get free, and this can take as long as a six-hours!
 Sharing Umoja with the boisterous group was fun but certainly a roust from our peaceful sail.
-We partied with them – they brought their own bass-heavy music – and made it back to the port at about 7:30 pm.
+We laughed and partied with them – they brought their own bass-heavy music.
+We made it back to Maputo port at about 7:30 pm.

-Our late arrival provided an unexpected surprise – beautiful views of the city lights along Maputo’s skyline!
-Clouds hid the sunset, but vivid scarlet pink streamed across the city skyline – a perfect ending to an idyllic day!
+Our late arrival provided a delightful, unexpected surprise – beautiful views of Maputo’s city lights along the skyline!
+Clouds hid the sunset, but vivid scarlet pink streamed across the Bay and sky – a perfect ending to an idyllic day in Maputo!